NikolaKasabov/ReactJS-project/README.md

 ---
 This web app has three levels of access: administrator, registered user and guest user.

 - The administrator account is automatically created when the Express server is started, if it is not already existing.
-Only the administrator can add new products to the catalog or delete them.
+Only the administrator can add new products to the catalog or delete existing ones.

 - After registration and subsequent successful Login to the system, a registered user can add products to his shopping cart and purchase them.